-If you are reading this, you are probably familiar with the Culture Design Canvas – the strategic tool that captures the culture of an organization in one page.
-Though the CDC (for short) is the central piece, the Culture Design Toolkit includes other vital tools.
+If you’re reading this, you are probably familiar with the Culture Design Canvas – the strategic tool that captures the culture of an organization in one page.
+While the CDC (for short) is the central piece, the Culture Design Toolkit includes other vital tools.

-In this post, I will introduce the entire toolkit and explain the purpose and role of each tool ––and how they complement each other.
-You will also find the links to specific articles with facilitation guides for each tools and free downloads of the templates.
+In this post, I will introduce the entire toolkit and explain the purpose and role of each tool – as well as how they complement each other.
+You will also find the links to specific articles with facilitation guides for each tool and free downloads of the templates.

 Understanding the Culture Design Toolkit

 Four tools compose the Culture Design Toolkit – each one plays a different role: